.SCOREBOARD File Extension

 What is an SCOREBOARD file?

 A SCOREBOARD file contains performance information, or "stats," about a virtual machine (VM) created by VMware Workstation or VMware Fusion virtualization software.
-It stores plain text information referenced by the software, allowing you to monitor VM performance across different environments for optimization and troubleshooting purposes.
+It stores binary data referenced by the Scoreboard widget available in the software, allowing users to monitor VM performance metrics across different environments for optimization and troubleshooting purposes.

 VMware Fusion and VMware Workstation are virtualization applications that allow you to run multiple operating system VMs in different environments.
-Most VMware users will not encounter SCOREBOARD files because they are primarily used for monitoring VMs across an enterprise.
+VMware virtualization software is available for individual and enterprise users.
+Individual users will likely not encounter SCOREBOARD files because they are primarily used for monitoring VMs across an enterprise.

 Location of SCOREBOARD files

 VMware software saves SCOREBOARD files in the file storing the VM.
-For example, Fusion saves SCOREBOARD files in the .VMWAREVM file, which you can find in the following location (Fusion saves it here by default):
+For example, Fusion saves SCOREBOARD files in the .VMWAREVM file, which you can find in the following location (Fusion saves it in the following location in macOS by default):

 Macintosh HD/Users/[username]/Virtual Machines